Different Types of Sarees in India You Must Know About

 Among the different types of sarees, Chanderi is ideal for daytime functions or occasions where you want to keep things simple yet refined.

-Bandhani Saree – A Burst of Color
+Bandhani Saree – A Burst of Color in the World of Different Types of Sarees

 Bandhani sarees come from Gujarat and Rajasthan and are famous for their tie-dye technique.
 These sarees are bright, lively, and full of personality.